KPL33/social_net/README.md

 18 NoSQL: Social Network API

-•  build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+√ build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
-• use Express.js for routing
+√ use Express.js for routing
-• MongoDB database
+√ MongoDB database
-•  Mongoose ODM.
-In addition to using the Express.js and Mongoose packages, you may also
-• native JavaScript Date object to format timestamps.
+√  use JavaScript Date object to format timestamps.
-• create your own seed data using Insomnia after you’ve created your API.
+√ create your own seed data.

 • walkthrough vid, link to the video and add it to the README of your project.

-• Use NoSQL database SO THAT website can handle large amounts of unstructured data Acceptance Criteria
+√ Use NoSQL database
-GIVEN a social network API
-WHEN I enter the command (prob npm run start, or node server) to invoke the application THEN my server is started and the Mongoose models are synced to the MongoDB database WHEN I open API GET routes in Insomnia for users and thoughts THEN the data for each of these routes is displayed in a formatted JSON WHEN I test API POST, PUT, and DELETE routes in Insomnia THEN I am able to successfully create, update, and delete users and thoughts in my database WHEN I test API POST and DELETE routes in Insomnia THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list Mock Up
+test POST, PUT DELETE for users and thoughts in my database WHEN I test API POST and DELETE routes in Insomnia THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list Mock Up